 Elevation Gain: negligible

 Makalawena might be the best beach on the Big Island that can't be reached by road.
 There are several bays scooped out of the Kona Coast with gorgeous white sand and plentiful shade from palm trees.
 The hike out to Makalawena keeps the crowds away, especially on weekdays.
+It's really tough to find a more perfect beach anywhere in the Hawaiian island chain.
+Swimming is usually pretty safe when waters are calm.
+The land behind Makalawena is private.
+The most northerly bay has a protected spot that's very calm. ʻŌpaeʻula Pond is behind Makalawena and its twelve acres are a National Natural Landmark that protects nesting and breeding areas for some native Hawaiian birds.
+It's surrounded by private property, so stay out.
 Take a look at our page for Kekaha Kai State Park if you're looking for a longer hike or for other destinations in the area.

-Getting to the Trailhead(s): It's possible to hike to Makalawena beach from either the north or the south:
+Trailheads: It's possible to hike to Makalawena beach from either the north or the south:

 Trailhead #1: Take Hwy.
 19 north of Kailua-Kona and Kona International Airport.
 The dirt road to Makalawena Beach is located just south of the paved road to Kua Bay, between mile markers 88 and 89.
 2-wheel drive vehicles can park just off of the highway before the road begins to get rough.
 4-wheel drive vehicles can continue for 1.6 miles of very rough road to a gate and small parking area just north of Makalawena Beach.
 There are no services of any kind at either parking area.

 Trailhead #2: Take Hwy.
 19 north of Kailua-Kona and Kona International Airport.
 Find the road to Mahai'ula Bay between the 90 and 91 mile markers.
 There are restrooms and picnic tables at this trailhead.
 There is no water.